userfriendly/SocialUserBundle/Resources/doc/installation_and_configuration.md

 ### Step 5: Configure the UserfriendlySocialUserBundle

-Now that you have properly configured your application's `security.yml` to work with the UserfriendlySocialUserBundle, the next step is to configure it.
+Now that you have modified your application's `security.yml` to work with the UserfriendlySocialUserBundle, the next step is to configure it.
 The UserfriendlySocialUserBundle sets sensible defaults for its dependencies, so you will only need to add a few things in your own config.yml - the following